 For all of my muffin and quick bread recipes, I use the muffin method for mixing.
 No mixer is required.

-- Step 4 – Pour the wet ingredients into the dry.
-Fold together with a spatula until the dry ingredients are incorporated.
+STEP 4: Pour the wet ingredients into the dry and fold together with a spatula about 10 strokes.

 How to Make a Perfect Lemon Crumble Topping